How to Use PerseuCPP

 4. The toxicity classification (Toxic or Non-toxic) and its confidence score.

-5. Buttons to access the Analyse feature and generate the 3D structure for the selected sequence.
+5. Buttons to access the Peptide Design feature and generate the 3D structure for the selected sequence.

 Results table from CPP Prediction